juliasilge/supervised-ML-case-studies-course/slides/chapter1_01.md

 type: slides
 ---

-# Welcome!

-Julia Silge
-Data Scientist at Stack Overflow
+# Welcome to supervised machine learning case studies in R!

 Notes: Hi!
-I'm Julia Silge, and welcome to "Case Studies in Supervised Learning in R".
+I'm Julia Silge, and I built this free interactive course so you can learn more about supervised machine learning.
 Supervised machine learning, otherwise known as predictive modeling, is a powerful tool for using data to make predictions about the world around us.

 ---